Easier Extra Flaky Homemade Crescent Rolls.

 - To proceed, using a lightly floured work surface, roll the dough out into a rectangle about 1/4 inch thick.
 Using a pizza cutter or sharp knife cut the dough in half lengthwise, and then cut the dough into triangles.
 Using both hands, roll the crescent up.
 Place on a baking sheet about 2-3 inches apart, cover with a towel and set in a warm place to rise for 30 minutes to 1 hour.

 - Meanwhile, position a rack in the middle of the oven and preheat to 400 degrees F. Before baking, brush each crescent with the beaten egg wash.
 Bake rolls for 10-12 minutes or until lightly golden brown.
 If desired brush with melted butter.
 Serve warm along side the cranberry toasted coconut butter (recipe is below) if desired.

 Cranberry Toasted Coconut Butter

-- Heat oven to 325 degrees F. Spread coconut in thin layer on an un-greased cookie sheet.
+Heat oven to 325 degrees F. Spread coconut in thin layer on an un-greased cookie sheet.
 Bake 5 to 10 minutes until toasted.
 Cool 5 minutes.
-In large bowl, beat butter, honey and orange peel with electric mixer on medium speed until honey is whipped into butter.
+In large bowl, beat butter, maple, and orange peel with electric mixer on medium speed until honey is whipped into butter.
 Using rubber spatula, fold in cooled toasted coconut and dried cranberries.
 Transfer to serving bowl and serve immediately, or cover and refrigerate, and use within 1 week.

 Sorry Pillsbury dough boy, but you ain’t got nothin’ on that.
 Nothin’.